+For the Year Ended December 31

-2019 2018 2017
+2020 2019 2018

-Net interest margin 2.89% 2.83% 2.68%
+Net interest margin 2.79% 2.89% 2.83%

-Interest rate on: Average loan volume Average debt 5.05% 2.68% 4.74% 2.39% 4.05% 1.71%
+Interest rate on:

+Average loan volume 3.87% 5.05% 4.74%

+Average debt 1.34% 2.68% 2.39%

-Interest rate spread 2.37% 2.35% 2.34%
+Interest rate spread 2.53% 2.37% 2.35%

-The increase in interest rate spread resulted from a 31 basis point increase in interest rates on average loan volume and a 29 basis point increase in interest rates on average debt.
-The increase in net interest margin in addition to the change in spread was due to higher earnings on our own capital.
+The increase in interest rate spread resulted from a 118 basis point decrease in interest rates on average loan volume and a 134 basis point decrease in interest rates on average debt.
+The decrease in net interest margin was due to lower earnings on our own capital, partially offset by the increase in interest rate spread.

-Provision for Credit Losses
+Provision for Credit Losses/(Credit Loss Reversals)

-We monitor our loan portfolio and unfunded commitments on a regular basis to determine if any increase through provision for credit losses or decrease through a credit loss reversal in our allowance for loan losses or reserve for unfunded commitment is warranted based on our assessment of the probable and estimable losses inherent in our loan portfolio and unfunded commitments.
-We recorded net provision for credit losses of \$2.5 million in 2019, compared with \$2.2 million in 2018 and \$442 thousand in 2017.
+We monitor our loan portfolio and unfunded commitments on a regular basis to determine if any increase through provision for credit losses or decrease through a credit loss reversal in our allowance for loan losses or reserve for unfunded commitments is warranted based on our assessment of the probable and estimable losses inherent in our loan portfolio and unfunded commitments.
+We recorded credit loss reversals of \$656 thousand in 2020, compared with net provision for credit losses of \$2.5 million in 2019 and \$2.2 million in 2018.
+The loan loss reversals of \$1.3 million recorded during 2020 was primarily due to the reduction in specific reserves and improved credit quality.
+The provision for reserve for unfunded commitments of \$598 thousand was recorded during 2020 due to increased levels of unfunded commitments in the dairy and cattle portfolios.
 The provision for loan losses of \$2.4 million and the provision for reserve for unfunded commitments of \$67 thousand recorded during 2019 were primarily due to continued deterioration of margins in our dairy portfolio and increased risk exposure on certain loans.
-The provision for loan losses recorded in 2018 and 2017 were primarily due to increasing risks in large loan exposures and deterioration of margins in our dairy portfolio.
+The provision for loan losses of \$2.2 million recorded in 2018 was primarily due to increasing risks in large loan exposures and deterioration of margins in our dairy portfolio.
 The provision for reserve for unfunded commitments of \$32 thousand in 2018 was recorded to fund projected allocated losses associated with unfunded commitments.
-The reversal of provision for reserve for unfunded commitments recorded in 2017 was due to less projected allocated losses associated with unfunded commitments.